KristijanArmeni/verbatim-memory-in-NLMs/README.md

 - `./`         |  main scripts
 - `/data`      |  scripts and .txt files for creating inputs
-- `/rnn` |  rnn code by Van Schijndel et al https://github.com/vansky/neural-complexity
-- `/output`    |  LM script outputs (.txt files)
-- `/notebooks` |  .ipynb notebooks with EDA analyses and prototyping
+- `/models` |  code with subfolders that contain pytorch model classes and training scripts for awd_lstm and transformer
+- `/viz` |  .py script containing plotting subroutines (.ipynb notebook is not versioned)

 # Dependencies